PatrickEMcLean/MerchAd/WorkingDraft.md

 There was a grumbling in the crowd.
 Rattick thought Boltac was going to falter.
 But he saw Boltac look to a balcony high on the keep behind him.
 There, in the sunlight and clean air, was Asarah, as radiant as spring.
 She smiled and waved her palms in a motion that said 'keep calm.'

 Boltac turned back and smiled at the crowd, armed with new confidence.
 "So, here's the deal.
-I have a plan, and f I'm your King, I'll use it.
+I have a plan, and if I'm your King, I'll use it.
 If any of *you* have a plan, well then, you can put your own money in the treasury, face not only the wrath of the most powerful Empire in the Four Kingdoms but also the ire of your fellow citizens... you know, come to think of it, I don't want this after all."
 In a display of master showmanship, Boltac jumped off the table.
 "Nah, I'm taking my plan and going home."

 "No, no, no!" rose the cries around him.
 The negotiation successfully concluded; Boltac climbed back onto the table and smiled.